CAMPBELL PARK RESOURCE CENTER & CAMPBELL PARK ELEMENTARY INITIATIVE

 - Religious Community Services: Provides resources/referrals for families attending school.

-- Parents Getting Involved Program: Addresses the challenges of low parent involvement and increases parent advocacy for children; increases parent volunteerism for Walking School Bus, PTA, and other opportunities as they evolve.
+- Parents Getting Involved Program: Addresses the challenges of low parent involvement and increases parent advocacy for children; increases parent volunteerism for PTA and other opportunities as they evolve.

 Strategy 1: Work through the school system to meet parents’ basic needs and establish trust.